 - As a result of the Panama Canal construction and his economic efforts, Theodore Roosevelt represents development.

-Your epic day begins with a stroll down the Avenue of Flags.
+Our epic day began with a stroll down the Avenue of Flags.
 It will amaze you, adorned with flags from all 56 states, Guam, American Samoa, and the Virgin Islands.
-Also represented are the Commonwealths of Puerto Rico and Northern Mariana Islands.
+Also represented are the Commonwealths of Puerto Rico and the Northern Mariana Islands.
 They arranged the flags in alphabetical order when they widened the pathway during renovations.
 It is a sight to behold the flags lining the pathway perfectly frame the sculpted faces of the presidents.
 The avenue ends at the Grandview Terrace.

 If you are renting the self-guided audio or multimedia tour, you can listen to the narrations given by Gutzon Borglum, Lincoln Borglum, native indigenous peoples and workers.
 The tour begins as you enter the park and has 29 stops.
-The tour cost is a reasonable cost for an in-depth self-guided tour available in the gift shop.
+The gift shop offers a self-guided tour at a reasonable price.

 Stand on the Grandview Terrace